 - New Year – 새해

 - New Years Eve – 섣달 그믐(seotdal geumeum)

 - Winter – 겨울(kyul)

-So if you want to impress your Korean friends with your language skill, mix and match the phrases and add it after the Korean New Year greetings to make them a little fancier and sound more sincere.
+So if you want to impress your friends with your language skill, mix and match the all the Korean greetings you’ll learn now and add it after Korean New Year greetings to make them a little fancier.

 So, here are other Korean New Year greetings that you can consider.

 - I wish you all the best in the new year

 - 새해에는 좋은 일만 가득하길 바래.- saehaeeneun joeun ilman gadeukagil barae